Ethnic groups of Argentina: Africans

-Since the 15th century groups of African slaves were exported to Argentina.
+Since the 15th century, groups of African slaves were exported to Argentina.
 From the 16th century, most Africans brought to Argentina belonged to ethnic groups who speak Bantu languages, coming from the territories now comprising the Republic of Congo, the Democratic Republic of Congo, Angola and Mozambique.
-Many slaves of these countries were bought in Brasil, a country where most of the slaves were from these countries, especially from Angola.
+Many slaves of these countries were bought in Brazil, a country where most of the slaves were from these countries, especially from Angola.
 In 1680–1777 came at least 40,000 slaves in the region, while among the latter date and 1812, when traffic was halted, some 70,000 were landed in Buenos Aires and Montevideo (that figure must be added another, unknown, admitted slave overland from Rio Grande do Sul).

 Afro-Argentines were up to a third of the population during colonial times, most of them slaves brought from Africa to work for the criollos.
 The 1813 Assembly decreed the Freedom of Wombs Law of 1813, which automatically freed slaves' children at birth, forty years later, in 1853, the abolition of slavery became law.
 Many Afro-Argentines contributed to the independence of Argentina such as María Remedios del Valle who is known as "La Madre de la Patria" (mother of the fatherland in English) and Sgt.
 Juan Bautista Cabral.
 Also there is a debate, among the historians, as to whether or not Bernardino Rivadavia, the first president of the United Provinces of the Río de la Plata, was of African descent.

 A number of myths have surged to explain the apparent disappearance of Argentina's black population.
 One popular myth claims that during the Paraguayan War, thousands of black citizens were forcibly conscripted and used as front-line soldiers, leading to large casualties that decreased the number of Afro-Argentines.
 Historian George Reid Andrews retorts that composition of the Argentine Army in 1853 meant that only two battalions of blacks served in the war, and thus this could not have been the cause of the reduction of the Afro-Argentine population.
-Recent historical studies suggest that that state-led blanqueamiento policies and miscegenation with an increasignly white population and with indigenous people could be the real causes of this reduction in the Afro-Argentine population.
+Recent historical studies suggest that that state-led blanqueamiento policies and miscegenation with an increasingly white population and with indigenous people could be the real causes of this reduction in the Afro-Argentine population.
 Censuses were used as a way of making black populations invisible, for example by creating new categories.

-Of the population of 40,117,096 in the 2010 national census, 149,493 (0.37%) self-identified as Afro-Argentine, although according to gene pools studies, the Argentine population with some degree of Sub-Saharan African descent would be around 7.5%.
-World Bank and Argentine government estimates have suggested the Argentine population with significant African ancestry could number over 2 million.
+Of the population of 40,117,096 in the 2010 national census, 149,493 (0.37%) self-identified as Afro-Argentine.
+According to genetic studies, Sub-Saharan African admixture in Argentines is around 4%.
+World Bank and Argentine government estimates have suggested the Argentine population with some African ancestry could number over 2 million.
 Since the 2000s, African immigrants, for example from Senegal, have been attracted by Argentina's flexible migration policies.

 November 8 has been celebrated as the National Day of Afro-Argentines and African Culture.
 The date was chosen to commemorate the recorded date for the death of María Remedios del Valle.